 The purpose of the ORU Theological Society is to create events that will foster greater community within the Theology department.
 We want these events to be enjoyable and casual, both in the planning and partaking.
 These events should be social, informational (Theology/Ministry-related events), and/or vocational (future purpose for students) in nature.

 We are a Democratic Christian club.
-We share many similar beliefs like the traditional Democratic Party, but obviously as Christians there are things that we don't support.
-In this club we encourage people to speak their mind but we do remind people that we are all Christians here so try not to discourage one another.
-Everybody has different views on things and in this club we welcome all.
+We share many similar beliefs as the traditional Democratic Party, but obviously as Christians, there are things that we don't support.
+In this club we encourage people to speak their mind, but we do remind people that we are all Christians here so try not to discourage one another.
+Everybody has different views on things, and in this club, we welcome all.

 Model United Nations (MUN)